-Identifiers:
+• Identifiers:

 An identifier is a variable-length character sequence that must begin with a valid identifier start character, followed by zero or more valid identifier part characters.
-The rules for identifier names are the same as those for message property names, see Property names and Property name restrictions for more information.
+The rules for identifier names are the same as those for message property names, see "Property names" on page 28 and "Property name restrictions" on page 29 for more information.